 The institution of the external examiner is of the less well-known features of British higher education.
 Each university department appoints one or more external examiners- a senior figure from a different university whose job it is to read the work of students in the department (essays, dissertations, examination scripts of undergraduates and graduates) and to confirm that the standard of work and the marks awarded conform to standards elsewhere in other British universities known to the examiner.The external examiner is usually appointed for three years only and a new examiner cannot be from the same university as the previous one.

-External examiners’ reports are not normally public documents, and while it would be unusual to give quotations from them, it is permissible to note that since the programme opened here in 1995 they have consistently confirmed that standards are fully comparable with those at the best UK universities.
+External examiners’ reports are generally internal documents, and while it would be unusual to give quotations from them, it is however permissible to note that the work of students overwhelmingly meets the standards of work completed in the best UK universities.